 Bottom Line

-A few simple diet and lifestyle changes can help improve common symptoms during perimenopause.
+A few simple diet and lifestyle changes can help improve common symptoms during perimenopause and beyond.

 Be sure to drink enough fluids while minimizing alcohol; cut back on spicy foods, caffeine, and sugar; eat mindfully and build meals around higher-quality foods.